forrestjgq/lsp/thread/pwpt/pthread1.md

 It may be surprising that programming with threads is a good idea even if you know your code will never run on a multiprocessor.
 But it is true.
 Writing with threads forces you to think about and plan for the synchronization requirements of your program.
 You've always had to think about program dependencies, but threads help to move the requirements from comments into the executable structure of the program.

 Assembly language programs can use all the same sequential control structures (loops, conditional code) as programs written in a high-level language.
 However, it can be difficult to determine whether a branch instruction represents the top or bottom of a loop, a simple conditional, a "conditional goto," or something more exotic.
-Switching to a higher-level language that supports these sequential controls directly in source, for example, the C language do, while, for, if, and switch statements, makes these sequential programming constructs explicit in the source language.
+Switching to a higher-level language that supports these sequential controls directly in source, for example, the C language `do`, `while`, `for`, `if`, and `switch` statements, makes these sequential programming constructs explicit in the source language.
 Making control structures explicit in the program source code means that more of your program's design is explicit in the source, and that makes it easier for someone else to understand.

 Similarly, a C language program (or even an assembler program) may use data encapsulation and polymorphism by adhering to programming conventions, and with luck those conventions may be carefully documented and the documentation kept updated.
 But if that same code is written in an object-oriented language, the encapsulation and polymorphism become explicit in the source language.